ranfysvalle02/Interactive-RAG/README.md

 # BUILDING A RAG-AGENT

-Using [ActionWeaver](https://github.com/TengHu/ActionWeaver/tree/main), a lightweight wrapper for function calling API, we can build a user proxy agent that efficiently retrieves and ingests relevant information from a database.
+Using [ActionWeaver](https://github.com/TengHu/ActionWeaver/tree/main), a lightweight wrapper for function calling API, we can build a user proxy agent that efficiently retrieves and ingests relevant information using MongoDB Atlas.

 This agent presents the data to the user in an interactive and customizable manner, enhancing the overall user experience.

-The `UserProxyAgent` has several RAG parameters that can be customized, such as `chunk_size`(e.g. 1000), `num_sources`(e.g. 2), `unique_sources`(e.g. True) and `min_rel_score`(e.g. 0.00).
+The `UserProxyAgent` has several RAG parameters that can be customized, such as `chunk_size`(e.g. 1000), `num_sources`(e.g. 2), `unique`(e.g. True) and `min_rel_score`(e.g. 0.00).

 ```
 class UserProxyAgent: